Ever had to stopover an airport and wait hours for your connecting flight? make plans for your extended stay to pass the time faster.

 Take the free 10 minute TBus to Skygate.
 You can easily kill a few hours with the myriad of cafes, restaurants, bars, and outlet shops around.
 By the way, DFO Brisbane is there which means “Hello discount shopping!”

 Take a taxi or a shuttle bus from the airport to the central business district (CBD).
 Head out to the Queen Street Mall to see Brisbane living in the eyes of the locals.
 If you’re lucky, there’ll be a bazaar or music and/or arts festival going on.
 Even if there isn’t, you’ll love shopping around, trying out the local produce, and sinking your teeth in the different cuisines.

 Since you’re out in the CBD, go on a mini adventure.
 Hire a bicycle and ride around the city.
 It’s great way to sightsee and get exercise at the same time.
 Catch a City Cat and get on and off as you find more to explore around the Brisbane River.
 You can even head out the Botanical Gardens and South Bank Parklands.

 If you’re going to be around for over 8 hours, go have a day of proper sightseeing.
 Visit the Australia Zoo or Koala Sanctuary.
 Spend a day in one of the pristine beaches of Sunshine Coast and the Gold Coast.

-There’s adventure to be held at every nook and cranny of the city, you just have to keep your eyes open.
-If you know that you’ll be around the area for a while, make sure to sort out luggage lockers, attractions tickets, car hire, and car parking at Brisbane airport so you can go on your adventure without a hitch.
+There’s an adventure at every nook and cranny of the city.
+You just have to keep your eyes open.
+If you know that you’ll be around the area for a while, make sure to sort out luggage lockers, attractions tickets, car hire, and car parking at Brisbane airport.
 Safe travels!